Consider the below factors while planning your long-term holiday with a 9 to 5 job.

 - Galgibag

-I hope this information would help you, let me know if you have some suggestions or queries 🙂
+I hope this information will help you, Let me know if you have any suggestions or queries 🙂

 I stayed in Goa for a month and it was a unique experience because I was volunteering in a hostel side by side and exploring Goa on local buses.
 I feel even 3-4 months are not enough to explore Goa.